VerseOne DXP Application Cookies

 JSESSIONID is an Essential Cookie — it is absolutely required for the operation of the solution and for the protection of users' data and security.
 For this reason, it cannot be switched off and users cannot opt out.

 VerseOne DXP also uses VOPECRA, a long-term non-tracking cookie that is only placed on the user's browser when the user accepts or declines cookies via the Cookie Banner: VOPECRA is the cookie that remembers the user's cookie preferences.
-This cookie currently lasts for years, although we anticipate allowing our customers to set shorter time periods (e.g. 6 months) before the end of 2024.
+As of VerseOne DXP v5.7.5.5 (April 2024), the duration of this cookie is configurable, with defaults ranging from none ("ask every time") to 3 years (the default being 6 months).

 Finally, solutions hosted within VerseOne's high-availability Managed Cloud Services environment also use a Firewall-generated session management cookie that maintains the user's context across multiple servers: this has the format TS0xxxxxxx.
 Once a user has made a cookie choice, the Firewall may generate a new session management cookie.